 This chapter introduces what the router can do and shows its appearance.
-It contains the following sections:

-- Product Overview - Appearance
+- Product Overview - Panel Layout

 1. 1.
 Product Overview

 The TP-Link router is designed to fully meet the need of Small Office/Home Office (SOHO) networks and users demanding higher networking performance.
 The powerful antennas ensure continuous Wi-Fi signal to all your devices while boosting widespread coverage throughout your home, and the built-in Ethernet ports supply high-speed connection to your wired devices.